MarkoV93/MyStore/README.md

 The user can find products by a part of name on all pages.
 After that the user can filter result by price and by cities.

 	4.Filter products by price and cities
 User can filter products by price and by cities.
-On the home page the user can also choose a category of products.
-	The price filter is realized by jquery plugin "slider-range".
+On the home page the user can also choose a category of products.The price filter is realized by jquery plugin "slider-range".

 	5.Viewing products
 After clicking on a product, the user will be directed to the product page, where he can read more information about the product and add the product to the basket.

 	6.Adding products to the basket
 User can add products to the basket on the  homepage, search the page and the product page.
 Adding product is realized by ajax function "addToBasket" in store.js.
 The basket is saved in session, and if the user logs out, products are deleted from the basket.

 	7.Buying products
 The user can buy products from the basket.
 There he can also delete products from the basket.
 Deletion and buying are realized by ajax function in basket.js which sends data to controller "BasketController"  by json.
 If the user is not logged in, the function sends  him a warning message about the necessity to register or log in.

 	8. Changing contact data and a password.
 The user can change a password, @mail, and phone number on the User page .
 Changing data is realized by ajax functions which